mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-01-06-spring-security-6-multiple-filters-and-providers.md

 ---
 layout: post
 title: Spring Security -- 6) Multiple Authentication Filters && Providers
 date: 2021-01-06 23:45:31 +0530
 categories: "spring"
 author: "mehmetozanguven"
 ---

 In this post, let's implement two steps authentication mechanism.
 This will be similar to JWT authentication but instead of JWT I will use my implementation.
-After correct user makes the login request, my response will include the header value called **Authorization** and user can be able to access to restricted endpoints using the Authorization header's value.
+After legitimate user makes the login request, my response will include the header value called **Authorization** and user can be able to access to restricted endpoints using the Authorization header's value.

 > You may see the previous [post](https://mehmetozanguven.github.io/spring/2020/12/30/spring-security-5-custom-filter.html) which includes simple project to understand filter, provider and authentication.